 Adjusted EBITDA is defined as net income before contingent consideration, interest income and expense, net, provision for income taxes, depreciation and amortization and adjusted for the impact of certain other items, including unrealized foreign exchange gains/losses.
 We present Adjusted EBITDA because we believe it assists investors and analysts in comparing our operating performance across reporting periods on a consistent basis by excluding items that we do not believe are indicative of our core operating performance.
 For example, we exclude contingent consideration because it is equity settled and its balance is based on our value at a certain time and may not reflect our actual operating performance.
-In addition, in future periods, we expect to also exclude stock-based compensation expense associated with the Special Option Award discussed under "Management's Discussion & Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates - Stock-Based Compensation," as well as any other stock-based compensation expense that may be incurred from time to time.
-We believe it will be useful to exclude stock-based compensation expense because the amount of expense associated with the Special Option Award or any other award in any specific period may not directly correlate to the underlying performance of our business and will vary across periods.
+In addition, in future periods, we expect to also exclude stock-based compensation expense associated with the Special Option Award discussed under "Management's Discussion & Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates - Stock-Based Compensation," as well as any other stock-based compensation expense because the amount of expense associated with the Special Option Award or any other award in any specific period may not directly correlate to the underlying performance of our business and will vary across periods.